LITERARY PERIODS AND THEIR CHARACTERISTICS

 Slavery debates

-Industrial revolution brings ideas that the "old ways" of doing things are now irrelevant
+Industrial revolution brings ideas that the "old ways" of

 Washington Irving's "Rip Van Winkle"